harishnkr/NewtonRice/.github/README.md

 :warning: Make sure you know what you are doing!
 Check out [this](https://wiki.archlinux.org/title/LightDM) for more information.
 The system may break if you do it wrong.

 Copy the files from the lightdm folder and copy it to ```/etc/lightdm``` folder.
-You may require sudo privileges to copy the files.
+You may require sudo privileges to copy the files.\

+Make sure that only one user is present in the system (excluding the root user), as the greeter is setup only for one person.

 ## Feedback